Postalveolar consonant: Tongue-down distinction

-A laminal "closed" articulation could also be made with alveolo-palatal sibilants and a laminal "non-closed" articulation with alveolar sibilants, but no language appears to do so.
-In addition, no language seems to have a minimal contrast between two sounds based only on the "closed"/"non-closed" variation, with no concomitant articulatory distinctions (for all languages, including the Northwest Caucasian languages, if the language has two laminal sibilants, one of which is "closed" and the other is "non-closed", they will also differ in some other ways).
+A laminal "closed" articulation could theoretically be made with alveolo-palatal sibilants and a laminal "non-closed" articulation with alveolar sibilants, but no language appears to do so.
+In addition, no language seems to have a minimal contrast between two sounds based only on the "closed"–"non-closed" variation, with no concomitant articulatory distinctions (for all languages, including the Northwest Caucasian languages, if the language has two laminal sibilants, one of which is "closed" and the other is "non-closed", they will also differ in some other ways).

 Examples

-A few languages distinguish three different postalveolar sibilant tongue shapes (//ʂ/ /ʃ/ /ɕ//) such as the Sino-Tibetan Northern Qiang and Southern Qiang, which make such a distinction among affricates (but only a two-way distinction among fricatives) and the Northwest Caucasian languages Ubykh (now extinct) and Abkhaz.
-More common are languages such as Mandarin Chinese and Polish, which distinguish two postalveolar sibilants, typically //ʂ/ /ɕ// since they are maximally distinct.
+A few languages distinguish three different postalveolar sibilant tongue shapes (//ʂ, ʃ, ɕ//) such as the Sino-Tibetan Northern Qiang and Southern Qiang, which make such a distinction among affricates (but only a two-way distinction among fricatives) and the Northwest Caucasian languages Ubykh (now extinct) and Abkhaz.
+More common are languages such as Mandarin Chinese and Polish, which distinguish two postalveolar sibilants, typically //ʂ, ɕ// since they are maximally distinct.